Christina's Cucina

 beef at Antica Corte Pallavicina Restaurant

 The same concept applies for this meal.
-For example, I never order steak.
-I rarely ever cook steak or beef or a roast as I’m just not a huge beef lover.
-I do eat beef, but it’s usually been ground up and used in a pasta sauce, cottage pie, or in chunks with stew or another dish.
+For example, I hardly ever order steak.
+I rarely cook steak or a big chunk of beef as I’m just not a huge beef lover.
+I do eat beef, but it’s usually been ground up and used in a pasta sauce, cottage pie, or in chunks like a stew or a steak pie.
 So, when I tell you that I could have eaten this beef fillet every day, for the rest of my life, it’s saying something.

 beef at Antica Corte Pallavicina restaurant